 - Take your medicine exactly as prescribed.
 If you find it hard to stick to a medication schedule or if you have trouble telling medicines apart, your doctor may have some ideas to help.
 Similarly, ask your doctor to write detailed directions on how and when to take your medications.

 - Choose over-the-counter medications that only have the ingredients you need.
-Your pharmacist can help select the best OTC options for your symptoms.
+Your pharmacist can help select the best medicines for your symptoms.

 Winter Falls Prevention

-- Carry a small bag of salt, sand or kitty litter in your pocket or purse to sprinkle in front of you for traction on icy paths.
+- Keep sidewalks and stairs outside your home clean of ice and snow.
+Make sure steps leading into your home have sturdy handrails that can support you if you slip.
+Carry a small bag or shaker of rock salt, sand or kitty litter in your pocket or purse to sprinkle in front of you for traction on icy paths.

-- Avoid walking on surfaces that may be icy if you can.
-If you can't, slow down, shorten your stride, walk with feet pointed out slightly and knees gently bent to improve traction and balance.
+- When walking on surfaces that may be icy, shorten your stride and walk with feet pointed out slightly and knees gently bent to improve traction and balance.
+Avoid walking in more than an inch of snow.
+Snow can hide curbs, uneven surfaces and other tripping hazards.

 - Ask your post office, newspaper and garbage collector about service options that might make it safer for you when conditions are bad.

-A single fall can change someone's life significantly.
-As a caregiver, you have to find the balance between ensuring your loved one is safe, and her right to make decisions for herself.
+A single fall can change someone's life significantly and make her more reliant on others for help.
+As a someone who cares for or about an older loved one, you have to find the balance between ensuring your loved one is safe, and respecting her right to make decisions for herself.

 - Assure him that falling is not a normal part of aging and that most falls can be prevented.